 Expert Witness Doctors and Misconduct as an Expert Witness

-Registered Medical Practitioner Expert Witnesses whose approach is reckless or incompetent or otherwise deficient are likely to face GMC investigation and subsequent fitness to practise proceedings before the MPTS.
-Doctors who take on expert witness work will now have to ensure a high level of competence and a greater understanding of the area of law in which their expert opinion is to be given.
+Registered Medical Practitioner Expert Witnesses whose approach is reckless or incompetent or otherwise deficient are likely to face GMC investigation and subsequent fitness to practise (FTP) proceedings before the MPTS for misconduct, as well as risk being imprisoned by the Civil Courts, for contempt.
+Doctors who take on expert witness work will now have to ensure a high level of competence and a greater understanding of the area of law in which their expert opinion is to be given, as well as properly structuring their reports, with accurate and sufficently detailed content.

 In the case of Kumar v General Medical Council (GMC) EWHC 2688 (Admin), the High Court held that the GMC’s FTP panel’s findings that the doctor had been guilty of misconduct because of reckless conduct and various other deficiencies in a number of regards would stand, as there was nothing wrong with the GMC (now MPTS) panel’s approach to the case before them or their written determination.